flapjacksauce/learn_Git/bash_cleaner/README.md

 > We will start by running a few CMD lines

 # How to Install

+    The easy method:
     > Once you have your copy of Bash Cleaner by pulling this repo
     > Store the bash_cleaner.py in the Git directory path
     > C:\Program Files\Git

+    The more complex method:
-	> Alternatively you can create a system PATH vairable pointing it wherever.
+    > Alternatively you can create a system PATH vairable pointing it wherever script is located.

 # BASH Prompt